 Option 1: Big box gym

-A personal training career starts like any other profession: by getting your foot in the door.
+A personal trainer six-figure salary starts out just like any other profession: by getting your foot in the door.
 And for most entry-level trainers, that door is probably attached to a big box gym.

 Working at a commercial gym can be a great experience.
 Consider these advantages:

 You see why this can be a smart pick for rookie trainers.
-It’s a low-risk way to build a client roster, get experience, and focus on becoming a better trainer.
+It’s a low-risk way to build a client roster, get experience, focus on becoming better, and build a career where it’s feasible to earn six figures as a personal trainer.

 But it also has some significant drawbacks: